dot-pal/pal-homepage/docs/02_funding/06_bug_bounty.md

 | Low        | No reimbursement |

 <br />
-In addition, reimbursement amounts consider potential cross-project or systemic risks, bug bounty report quality, timeliness of patching the vulnerability and responsible disclosure with affected projects and stakeholders.
+In addition, reimbursement amounts consider potential cross-project or systemic risks, bug bounty report quality, timeliness of patching the vulnerability, and responsible disclosure with affected projects and stakeholders.

 All funding is paid out in DOT using the 7-day DOT EMA price.